saddington/yen-handbook/2-job-openings.md

 Here are a list of current roles that we're looking to fill!

-### Roles
+## Roles

 1. [Software Engineer]()
 2. [Chief of Staff]()

+## Overview

 **Hi, we're YEN!**

-We're an early-stage, distributed-first, venture-backed company based out of Silicon Valley.
+- We're an early-stage, distributed-first, venture-backed company based out of Silicon Valley.
-We're building a b2b saas platform to help businesses launch & grow their community, fast.
+- We're building a b2b saas platform to help businesses launch & grow their community, fast.

-And we're currently looking for a `software engineer` to join our team!
+### Software Engineer

 This role will be responsible for helping to build out our early-stage `mvp` with a small team of 3.
 The ideal candidate enjoys writing and contributing high-performant, scalable code in a distributed, async, high-communication culture.
 They most likely have extensive knowledge of a variety of languages and technologies including: React, Typescript, Javascript, HTML, CSS, SCSS, Firebase, Mongodb, Node, Nginx, and a variety of well-known APIs / SDKs like Stripe.